 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also Germany Major Product Supply Advantages, Germany’s Top Import Partners, Fastest-Growing German Export Products and Highest Value German Export Products
+See also Germany’s Top 10 Major Export Companies, Germany’s Top Import Partners, Fastest-Growing German Export Products and Highest Value German Export Products

 International Monetary Fund, World Economic Outlook Database (GDP based on Purchasing Power Parity).
 Accessed on March 24, 2016